-We are making now a small number of knitted Watch Caps, and we have plenty of Neck Gaiters in stock.
+We have lately made some Watch Caps, and we have plenty of Neck Gaiters in stock.
 Neck Gaiters and Watch Caps are knitted, and therefore very different from the rest of our offerings, which are sewn from woven fabric.
 The production of these two items is completely separate from everything else we make.

 At present, we don't have enough of our Fabric to make anything but a few prototypes.
 Because no commercially available fabrics meet our specifications, we make our own Fabric, which is a significant undertaking in terms both of capital and calendar-time -- it takes several months, at best, to turn raw wool from the ranches into finished Fabric.
 And the raw wool is generally available only in April, but we have a lot of wool in process now.

 - Tailors at present are operating on a somewhat limited basis by order of the governors of New York and New Jersey, although it seems that some people, particularly the owners, are working anyway.
-As soon as we have Fabric, we hope to engage the tailors, and they are looking forward to our Fabric, particularly in New York City, which is still distressingly quiet, at least as far as the normal work-world is concerned.
+As soon as we have Fabric, we expect to engage the tailors, and they are looking forward to our Fabric, particularly in New York City, which is still distressingly quiet, at least as far as the normal work-world is concerned.

-- The first production run will certainly be Anoraks, if our "Anorak-specialists" are available.
+- The first production runs will certainly include Anoraks.
 We will also get going with Mountain/Ski Jackets, All-Around Jackets, North Maine Double Coat, Hoodies ... we actually have large backorders across all our products and which ones we make first will be determined by which tailors are available first and how many people are waiting.